 Immerse yourself in the world of Runa, Mellypip, Cathal, and Belwyn.
 The adventure has only just begun.

-The additional release dates for the next two books in the trilogy, "Tree of Bones", and "Fires of Rapiveshta", will be coming soon.
+The release date for the final book in the trilogy, "Fires of Rapiveshta", will be coming soon.

 "There are many different types of strong women in fantasy, and what makes them strong is not just kickboxing or that they carry swords." - Verna McKinnon